covid19india/blog/_posts/2021-02-04-theroadahead.md

 It's been a while since we wrote.
 And this one is an important update.
 So please read on in case you've been following our work.

 We started on 14th March 2020.
 Then there were a few handful of cases and the reporting was hapazard to say the least.
 Over time, the state/central agencies got more organised in their reporting, and so did our systems.
-We've gone through almost a year now (a month and a half shy of a full year as I write).
+We've gone through almost a year now (a month and a half shy of a full year as we write).
 For all these days we've been curating and updating the data on the website and API without a single day being missed.
 We've seen the data being used across research papers and organisations.
 We've seen the value of the data we have been collecting.
 We had hoped to make a small difference but the result has been bigger than what anyone of us had imagined.

 To give you an overview of the work - we have 700+ districts in India.
 With four data points (confirmed, recovered, deceased, tested) collected per district there are potentially 2800 data points per day.
 Yes, a lot of districts/states do not give enough details, so we have lesser data to collect, but still the data is vast.
 The reporting mechanisms by the state/central authorities does not make things easier either.
 Each state releases its bulletin separately in a different format, so there is no central reporting to pull from.
 Automation has reduced a lot of the manual effort that was required before.
 We have resorted to heavy use of OCR to extract data.
 Even then the last mile delivery (the final entry) is done by volunteers to avoid any glaring mistakes.